JanetYin/ttt/readme.md

 More examples.

-    not : Bool → Bool
+    not : 𝟚 → 𝟚
-    not = λ x → if x then false else true
+    not = λ x → if x then ff else tt

-    b5 : Bool
+    b5 : 𝟚
-    b5 = id true
+    b5 = id tt

-Question: how many elements of `Bool → Bool` are there?
+Question: how many elements of `𝟚 → 𝟚` are there?
 Answer: infinitely many, e.g. `λ x → not x`, `λ x → not (not x)`, `λ x → not (not (not x))`, `λ x → not (not (not (not x)))` etc.